As smartphones have become increasingly ubiquitous in our daily lives, businesses and researchers...

 Yes or no questions that use absolutes like “always” or “never” should be avoided because they do not allow the respondents to give helpful feedback.

-For example, instead of asking, “do you always eat breakfast, lunch, and dinner?
-Yes or No?” ask, “what meals do you eat throughout the day?
+For example, instead of asking, “Do you always eat breakfast, lunch, and dinner?
+Yes or No?” ask, “What meals do you eat throughout the day?
 Check all that apply.”

 Assumption-based Leading Questions

 Assumption-based leading survey questions wrongly operate on preconceived notions held by the survey’s author.
-This type of leading question is commonly seen on feedback surveys for products, where the survey author will ask, “how much did you enjoy using your product or service?”
+This type of leading question is commonly seen on feedback surveys for products, where the survey author will ask, “How much did you enjoy using your product or service?”

 In this example, the survey’s creator makes the assumption that the user or respondent enjoys the product to some extent.
 Avoid leading questions that make assumptions and give users the opportunity to say they dislike the product and provide reasons why.
+Some other examples include:

 Direct implication leading questions are typically found in experienced-based surveys.
 This type of leading question usually uses an “if, then” statement.
 They lead with a hypothetical scenario to get respondents to consider their answer if something were to eventually occur.

-For example, “if you found our service helpful, then would you use it again?”
+For example, “If you found our service helpful, then would you use it again?”
 This type of question will yield a false response from the respondent because they would most likely say yes.

 Instead, improve this question by including a specific function for them to consider, “if we implemented features to improve readability, would you consider using it again?”